 The contrast between shiny and carved surfaces adds energy to the already-dramatic design of this small jar.
 The Siena-brown stripes stripes underly the carved surface of the jar, but are fragmented and visually overwhelmed by the carving.
 These stripes have vertical energy; the serpant carving has horizontal energy.
 To the extent that both stripes and carving can be seen at the same time, the contradictory direction of these elements also adds tension to the design of the jar.

 This small pot is a busy gem, like a carved signet of intricate design.
-Interestingly the two incised pots by Nathan in the collection (2013-09 and 2022-15) both carry the same production date: 1-25-02 and both are small and black.
+Interestingly the two incised pots by Nathan in the collection (2013-09 and this pot) both carry the same production date: 1-25-02 and both are small and black.
 Carving black miniatures was apparently his creative inspiration of the day.
 Both of these small pots have an over-sized visual impact, but jar 2022-15 has the more intricate and engaging design.
 Compare this pot to the next pot purchased for the collection, also by Nathan (2022-16).
 The contrast of form and design could not be greater, a testimony to Nathan’s restless creative genius.